mbabynames search ✿

-Echo is a two-syllable name of English origin, meaning "noble and strong".
+from the Greek, meaning "reflected sound".
+Echo is a two-syllable name of Greek origin, meaning "reflected sound".
 It ends with an open O sound, which shapes how middle names connect to it phonetically.

 2